Any questions or paperwork relating to pre-clinical experiences for a specific course should be directed to the instructor of that course.

 Level I (Up to 20 hours): The primary duty is to observe instructional program in progress.
 These observations may involve limited participation, such as preparing materials or tutoring students.
 Participation must be under the direct supervision of a host teacher, preferably in a classroom setting.
 Documentation of hours by the host teacher is required.

-Level II (Typically 20-40 hours): Pre-service teachers may assume further responsibilities, such as instructing small groups or large groups for all or parts of lessons.
-Lesson content and materials may be prepared by the pre-service teacher along with beginning experience with assessment of student work, subject to approval and guidance by the host teacher.
+Level II (Typically 20-40 hours): Pre-clinical teachers may assume further responsibilities, such as instructing small groups or large groups for all or parts of lessons.
+Lesson content and materials may be prepared by the pre-clinical teacher along with beginning experience with assessment of student work, subject to approval and guidance by the host teacher.
 Participation must be under the direct supervision of a host teacher.
 Documentation of hours by the host teacher is required.

-Level III (As determined by the program): Pre-service teachers will, over time, at the discretion of the host teacher, assume additional responsibilities including planning for, instructing and assessing student learning.
+Level III (As determined by the program): Pre-service teachers will, over time, at the discretion of the host teacher, assume additional responsibilities including planning for, instructing, and assessing student learning.
 Participation must be under the direct supervision of a host teacher in prekindergarten through grade 12 school settings.
-Evaluation based upon observations by the host teacher or a university supervisor of preservice teacher performance is required.
+Evaluation based upon observations by the host teacher, or a university supervisor of preservice teacher performance is required.

-A Practicum Fair
+A Pre-clinical Experience Fair

 is held by the School of Education at the start of every semester.
 You